THE TIME IS RIGHT

 “Bitter cassava has been sustaining millions of people in the world who produce flour”.

-“The free CN expelled liquid from the bitter cassava plant represents 30 – 40% of the root weight representing 267 milligrams of free CN per liter of extract.
+“The free cyanide expelled liquid from the bitter cassava plant represents 30 – 40% of the root weight representing 267 milligrams of free cyanide per liter of extract.
 The indigenous name for this fluid is “manipueira” in Brazil which is recklessly disposed of on the ground around the mills, and when fermented, creates a nasty odor, and attracts insects.”

 “Flour mills face a serious problem of disposing large amounts of “manipueira” (300 liters/tonne of the root)”

-“The symbiosis of artisanal flour producers with artisanal gold miners can be a win-win solution to reduce pollution from both sides.”
+“The symbiosis of artisanal flour producers with artisanal gold miners can be an environmental win-win solution to reduce pollution from both sides.”